DuySeu/StockMind/README.md

-# Stock market retrieve information application
+# StockMind (Stock market retrieve information application)

-This project use LLM model to retrieve all releated information about specific stock in VN.
+StockMind is an AI-powered assistant designed to simplify access to financial information and insights about the Vietnamese stock market.
+By combining financial data retrieval with intelligent analysis, StockMind helps investors and analysts make informed decisions more efficiently.

-This application is fully using open source framework anh service
+StockMind is fully using open source framework anh service

+With StockMind, users can:
+ • Retrieve and preview official financial statements of any listed company.
+ • Access a comprehensive set of fundamental analysis indicators (P/E, P/S, ROA, ROE, EPS, etc.).
+ • Evaluate stocks using the Piotroski F-Score, with a clear breakdown of all nine criteria.
+ • Track financial events that may impact stock performance, including announcements, dividends, and regulatory updates.
+ • (Optional extension) Analyze market sentiment from news and reports to capture investor mood beyond the numbers.

 ## Use case